onsi/ginkgo/docs/index.md

 ### Spec Parallelization

-As spec suites grow in size and complexity they have a tendency to get slower.
+As spec suites grow in size and complexity they tend to get slower.
 Thankfully the vast majority of modern computers ship with multiple CPU cores.
 Ginkgo helps you use those cores to speed up your suites by running specs in parallel.
 This is _especially_ useful when running large, complex, and slow integration suites where the only means to speed things up is to embrace parallelism.

 To run a Ginkgo suite in parallel you simply pass the `-p` flag to `ginkgo`: